 Why is this?
 Are there too many things going on?
 Are there so many distractions that you just want to go hide?
 It seems that everyone you meet on the street is hiding inside their phone.
 They are in the habit of spending their entire life walking around looking down.

 Ironically, this habit makes them feel connected, but connected to what?
 They are not connected to anyone personally only digitally.
-Many younger people now have difficulty carrying on a conversation in person, feeling awkward and shy, and reserved.
+Many younger people now have difficulty carrying on a conversation in person, feeling awkward and shy, a common reserve of their times.
 Others are angry about what they look at all day on their phones; the problems in the world, politics, wars, a bet on their favorite team, anything they want to get lost in is delivered through their phone.
 This habitual pattern has made people very cautious and tied up in knots.
 They have established a habit of hiding.

 You hardly see anyone walking around looking up.

 What happened to looking up at a beautiful sky or clouds, or a sunset or sunrise?
 People don’t seem to care much about these real-life experiences anymore.
 They’d prefer to see a picture of a sunset on Instagram.
 Hence, people are more disconnected from humanity and themselves than ever before.
 They believe that texting someone or sending them a smiley face is a relationship.
 Many so-called good friends hardly ever speak to each other on the phone or get together to do something.
 When they do get together, they spend their time looking down at their phones.

 Present moment enemy #1 … your cell phone.

 Imagine walking around looking down your entire life?
 What will that make you?
 More importantly, what will that habit prevent you from becoming?
 Will ignoring everyone around you and what’s going on really benefit you in any way.